gristlabs/grist-help/help/self-managed.md

 or [sign up for our Grist Enterprise plan](https://www.getgrist.com/pricing) and get support.

-## Installation {: .tag-core .tag-ee }
+### How do I install Grist? {: .tag-core .tag-ee }

-The easiest way to run Grist is as a container.
+The easiest way to installer Grist is as a container.
 We will describe how using [Docker](https://www.docker.com/), but there are many other tools and services for running containers.